TrystanLea/blog/pages/en/transport_notes.md

 </td>
 </tr>
 </table>

+**Things to watch above and in similar calculations elsewhere**<br>

+- Load factors / vehicle occupancy makes a large difference to per passenger energy consumption and carbon emissions.
+- Electrification makes a large difference to vehicle and per passenger energy consumption.
+- Grid carbon intensity assumptions make a large difference to electric vehicle carbon emissions.

 **Energy content per ton of road transport fuel**<br>
 1 ton of petrol is 1335 Litres @ 9.7 kWh/L: 12952 kWh/ton.
 1 ton of diesel is 1175 Litres @ 10.7 kWh/L: 12576 kWh/ton.
 32.6% of road transport fuel is petrol and 67.4% diesel suggesting an average kWh/ton of ~12699 kWh/ton.
 This compares to 11630 kWh/ton oil equivalent.